2023 AFC U-20 Asian Cup: Venues

 The matches are being played on four venues at two cities across Uzbekistan.

 Trophy

-AFC has uploaded pictures of the new AFC U20 Asian Cup 2023 on their social media pages on March 18, 2023.
+AFC has uploaded pictures of the new AFC U20 Asian Cup 2023 on their social media pages on 18 March 2023.

 Match officials

-On February 2023, AFC announced a total of 13 referees (including one woman) and 15 assistant referees (including two women) appointed for the tournament.
+In February 2023, AFC announced a total of 13 referees (including one woman) and 15 assistant referees (including two women) appointed for the tournament.